jaimemonsalvo/EscalaGrises/README.md

-# EscalaGrises
+# PantallaVerde
-Project to change any picture to grayscale
+Project to interpose two images, one of them background green